open-telemetry/community/community-membership.md

     template](https://github.com/open-telemetry/community/blob/master/.github/ISSUE_TEMPLATE/membership.md))
   - Make sure that the list of contributions included is representative of your work on the project.
-- Have your sponsoring reviewers reply confirmation of sponsorship: `+1`
+- Have your sponsoring reviewers reply confirmation of sponsorship: `I support`
-- Once your sponsors have responded, your request will be reviewed by the Governance Committee.
-Any GC member can review the requirements and add Members to the GitHub org.
+- Once your sponsors have responded, your request will be reviewed by the Technical Committee (TC).
+Any TC member can review the requirements and add Members to the GitHub org.

 ### Responsibilities and privileges